Forest-Economics-Goettingen/woodValuationDE/README.md

 woodValuationDE
 ===================================

-A package for the monetary valuation of wood in German forests, including estimations of harvest volume proportions, wood revenues and harvest costs.
+A package for the monetary valuation of wood in German forests (stumpage values), including estimations of harvest quantities, wood revenues and harvest costs.
 The functions are sensitive to tree species, mean diameter of the harvested trees, stand quality and harvest procedure.
 The functions include estimations for the consequences of disturbances on revenues and costs.

 <h1><a name="menu"></a></h1>